union-software-cooperative/churnometer_base/README.txt

 This file is located in the root directory of the source code - /README.txt

+INSTALLATION - ON UBUNTU 16.04

+We recently updated the install script below for 16.04.
+We switched to using postgresql 9.6 part way and haven't updated installer.
+We haven't tested it end to end on a clean 16.04 box.

 INSTALLATION - ON UBUNTU 12.04 & 12.10

 We've been developing on osx and ubuntu, and only written installation script for Ubuntu server 12.04 which also seems to work on 12.10.